-- · In the event of a change of control of the Company or a direct or indirect sale, transfer or other disposal of all or substantially all of the business and assets, the Vesting Period shall be deemed to have completed and the participants shall be entitled to exercise the Employee Options as of the date when the transaction becomes unconditional. - Continued employment within the group during the entire Vesting Period shall be a condition for the Employee Options to vest.
+- Instead of participants purchasing shares by paying the Exercise Price at exercise of the Employee Options, the primary settlement method shall be to "net equity settle" the Employee Options, meaning that the purchase price for each share shall be equal to the quotient value of the share (currently approximately SEK 0.01 per share) and that the number of shares that may be purchased shall be reduced by applying the following formula: - Adjusted number of shares = ((A minus B) multiplied by D) divided by (A minus C), where: - A = the volume weighted average price for the Company's share on Nasdaq Stockholm during the five trading days immediately preceding the date of exercise of the Employee Option - B = the Exercise Price - C = the quotient value of the Company's share - D = the number of Employee Options exercised by the participant - Only whole shares (no fractions) may be delivered and the number of shares delivered at net equity settlement shall thus be rounded down to the nearest number of whole shares. - In the event a participant cannot exercise its Employee Options to purchase shares in the Company under applicable laws or regulations or at reasonable cost or with reasonable administrative effort by the participant or the Company, the Board shall have the right to decide to wholly or partly settle the Employee Options in cash.
+The Board shall also have the right to in its own discretion decide that shares and/or cash shall be withheld by the Company in order to cover or facilitate the payment of applicable taxes. - The Board, or the Compensation Committee of the Board, shall be responsible for the detailed terms and the administration of the Employee LTIPs within the scope and framework of the 2022 EGM and the 2023 AGM approved proposals.
+In connection therewith, the Board shall be entitled to adopt different terms and conditions e.g. due to new recruitment, illness, disability, death, redundancy, contractual retirement and other exceptional circumstances determined by the Board. - In the event of a change of control of the Company or a direct or indirect sale, transfer or other disposal of all or substantially all of the business and assets, the Vesting Period shall be deemed to have completed and the participants shall be entitled to exercise the Employee Options as of the date when the transaction becomes unconditional. - Continued employment within the Group during the entire Vesting Period shall be a condition for the Employee Options to vest.
 If the participant resigns after the expiry of the Vesting Period, the participant shall only be entitled to exercise Employee Options during a period of three months following the last day of employment, which may be reasonably extended taking into account any potential restrictions under applicable laws or regulations.
-The Board shall be authorised to waive and alter these conditions according to circumstances deemed reasonable. - The Board shall be entitled to recalculate the maximum number of shares (per Employee Option and in total) and the Exercise Price in the event of intervening rights issues, bonus issues, share splits, reverse share splits, dividends or similar events. - In order to further align the interests of the members of Group management with the interests of the shareholders, each member of Group management shall be required to undertake to retain a minimum of 50 percent of the shares received when exercising the Employee Options (net after taxes) until the participant has built a personal ownership of shares in the Company equal to 100 per cent of the participant's annual gross base salary (200 percent for the CEO). - The Board, or the Compensation Committee of the Board, shall be responsible for the detailed terms and the administration of the Employee LTIP 2022 within the scope and framework of the 2022 EGM approved proposal.
-In connection therewith, the Board shall be entitled to adopt different terms and conditions e.g. due to new recruitment, illness, disability, death, redundancy, contractual retirement and other exceptional circumstances determined by the Board.
+The Board shall be authorised to waive and alter these conditions according to circumstances deemed reasonable. - The Board shall be entitled to recalculate the maximum number of shares (per Employee Option and in total) and the Exercise Price in the event of intervening rights issues, bonus issues, share splits, reverse share splits, dividends or similar events. - In order to further align the interests of the members of Group management with the interests of the shareholders, each member of Group management shall be required to undertake to retain a minimum of 50 percent of the shares received when exercising the Employee Options (net after taxes) until the participant has built a personal ownership of shares in the Company equal to 100 percent of the participant's annual gross base salary (200 percent for the CEO).